-And lastly, an environmental rather than safety point – we always try to leave the woods just as we found them, and follow the Countryside Code (even when in a more urban area).
+We always try to leave the woods just as we found them, and follow the Countryside Code (even when in a more urban area).

-Having said that, when going mini den building in the woods with very young kids, I find it helpful to take along the following basic equipment – it’s not necessary to do so, but it can make things easier or, conversely, allow for more complicated builds.
+Having said that, when going mini den building in the woods with very young kids, I find it helpful to take along the following basic equipment.
+It’s not necessary to do so, but it can make things easier or, conversely, allow for more complicated builds.

 (This list contains affiliate links, for your convenience, but you’ll probably have all the things you might need already!

 Scissors to cut said string, and generally very useful things to have with you!
-We love the environmental credentials of these ones, and while they have rounded tips they are also nice and sharp, so they do actually cut things…
+We love the environmental credentials of these ones.
+And while they have rounded tips they are also nice and sharp, so they do actually cut things…

 We were sent our Maileg Mouse for review by the lovely 100 Toys but as they will shortly no longer be selling toys, these are some of my favourite Maileg Mice that I’ve found on Amazon (affiliate links).

-If your kids have mastered the mini den, try them with a full size one!
+If your kids have mastered the mini den, try them with a full size one.
 You can find even more great tips and advice for mastering den building with kids on these sites: